 If so, this article is for you.
-An employee discount program can be a great focus on employee engagement and loyalty.
+An employee discount program can greatly focus on employee engagement and loyalty.

 According to a Glassdoor survey, 60% of respondents say that benefits and perks are key in deciding whether to accept a job offer.

 The most popular benefit companies offer an employee discount program.
 It usually means that employees enjoy special savings on items or services that they use regularly.

 So let's get started by what an employee discount program means!

 What is an Employee Discount Program?

 An employee discount program is a great, low-cost way to reward employees.
 The discounts are typically high amount savings on products and services available only to the company's employees.

 Some firms choose to discount a specific percentage of the price.
 Others offer their employees a set discount on each purchase through gift cards.